juriad/advent2019/README.md

 Easy task; nothing surprising.
 The second part could have a better description of what idle means, however my interpretation worked too.

+## Day 24 - Nim

+A nice task again, the recursive twist was very nice.

 # Pool of languages
 * python
 * c++